 Daedalus paper wallet

-- Keep it phsically secure in order to avoid theft
+- Keep it physically secure in order to avoid theft

 - Make sure the information on it is not visible to others to avoid theft

-Yoroi is a browser extension that is published by Emurgo, a sister organization of IOHK.
+Yoroi is a browser extension that is published by Emurgo, an organization affiliated with IOHK.
 In some ways, Yoroi is easier to use than Daedalus Wallet since it is not as resource intensive.